pithun/Stock-Sentiment-Analysis-with-Apache-Airflow-and-Google-Gemini/README.md

       Password=(leave empty as Vertica default user has no password) Port=5433
       ```
-### DBT section
+### DBT Section
+11. The profiles.yml which is added to the custom image contains the host credentials and you don't have to worry about that.
+### Email Section
-11. The email task used the airflow's default `send email` function and thus, relevant email sections in the `airflow.cfg` must be updated with the below commands.
+12. The email task used the airflow's default `send email` function and thus, relevant email sections in the `airflow.cfg` must be updated with the below commands.
 You can directly make the relevant changes in the `[smtp]` section of the file.
       ```bash
       export AIRFLOW__EMAIL__SMTP_HOST=smtp.gmail.com
       export AIRFLOW__EMAIL__SMTP_PORT=587